rsmith-nl/repotools/README.rst

 #########################################################

 :date: 2022-10-15
-:tags:
+:tags: FreeBSD
 :author: Roland Smith

 ..
-Last modified: 2023-12-28T06:21:48+0100
+Last modified: 2023-12-28T06:28:27+0100
 .. vim:spelllang=en

-For updating several machines to FreeBSD 13.1 (amd64) I wanted to download all the packages I need beforehand without installing them.
+For updating several machines to a new version of FreeBSD I wanted to download all the packages I need beforehand without installing them.

 Since I could not find a way to do that using ``pkg``, I wrote my own tools.

 It can be used for other versions, architectures and releases by editing the configuration variables at the begin of ``repotool.py``

+It is now used as an offline cache for all the packages that I use on my machines.

 ..
 PELICAN_END_SUMMARY